cbuchner1/ccminer/README.txt

   -P, --protocol-dump   verbose dump of protocol-level activities -b, --api-bind        IP/Port for the miner API (default: 127.0.0.1:4068)
       --api-remote      Allow remote control
-  -B, --background      run the miner in the background
-      --benchmark       run in offline benchmark mode
+      --max-temp=N      Only mine if gpu temp is less than specified value --max-rate=N[KMG] Only mine if net hashrate is less than specified value --max-diff=N      Only mine if net difficulty is less than specified value -B, --background      run the miner in the background --benchmark       run in offline benchmark mode
       --cputest         debug hashes from cpu algorithms